-Size of Language Group Recommended Provision of Written Language Assistance current beneficiaries Translated vital documents More than 5% of the eligible population or beneficiaries and more than 50 in number Translated vital documents in number Translated written notice of right to receive free oral interpretation of documents.
+Size of Language Group Recommended Provision of Written Language Assistance current beneficiaries Translated vital documents More than 5% of the eligible population or beneficiaries and more than 50 in number Translated vital documents More than 5% of the eligible population or beneficiaries and 50 or less in number Translated written notice of right to receive free oral interpretation of documents.
 5% or less of the eligible population or beneficiaries and less than 1,000 in number No written translation is required.